patrickedqvist/wait-for-vercel-preview/README.md

 ### `allow_inactive`

-Optional - Check for the most recent inactive deployment (previously deployed preview) associated with the pull request.
+Optional - Use the most recent inactive deployment (previously deployed preview) associated with the pull request if no new deployment is available.
 Defaults to `false`.

 ## Outputs